ValentinKovalev/flux_faceswap/README.md

 - Using PulID with Flux.1-dev SOTA model
 - Using inpainting model
 - Using lora for realism and better results
+- Add finetuned lora on a bunch of photos at workflow level, results are below

 ## Installation
  - install python 3.10